Telerivet Developer

 Filters are simple transformations that can be applied to variables within Telerivet's Rules Engine.

 To apply a filter to a variable within double square brackets, add a | (pipe or vertical bar) character after the variable name, followed by the name of the filter.
 Some filters require a parameter, which can be specified by adding the : (colon) character followed by the parameter value.
-Multiple filters can be applied to the same variable in series.
 Whitespace is allowed around the filter names and parameters.

 The following filters are available: